Get Tech Tips

-We had a really great conversation on the HVAC School Facebook Group today about some belt tension best practices and it turns out that even a lot of really smart and experienced techs are not aware of all the factors related to belt tensioning.
+We had a really great conversation on the HVAC School Facebook Group about some belt tension best practices.
+It turns out that even a lot of really smart and experienced techs are not aware of all the factors related to belt tensioning.

 Myth #1 is that amperage is used to set belt tension.
-Now don't get me wrong, checking amperage before and after changing belt tension is an excellent practice to ensure you are not binding the bearings from over tension, it does not tell you whether or not the belt is at optimum tension.
+Now, don't get me wrong; checking amperage before and after changing belt tension is an excellent practice to ensure that you are not binding the bearings from over-tension.
+However, it does not tell you whether or not the belt is at optimum tension.

 Getting a belt too tight shortens the life of the belt and bearings and can cause high amperage.
-Leaving a belt too loose will shorten the belt life and result in loss of airflow and noise.
+Leaving a belt too loose will shorten the belt's life and result in noise and loss of airflow.

 Many techs confuse the sheave adjustment, designed to alter the pulley ratio and the airflow with the belt tension adjustment.
 These are not the same thing and serve separate purposes.

-The adjustable sheave allows the pulley faces to adjust closer or further from one another, resulting in a belt that rides closer to the hub when looser (halves further apart) or closer to the edge when tighter (halves further separated) THIS ADJUSTMENT IS FOR FAN SPEED ONLY NOT TENSIONING
+The adjustable sheave allows the pulley faces to adjust closer to or further from one another, resulting in a belt that rides closer to the hub when looser (halves further apart) or closer to the edge when tighter (halves further separated).
+THIS ADJUSTMENT IS FOR FAN SPEED ONLY, NOT TENSIONING!

-With a properly tensioned belt the belt should not slip significantly when starting, it should not be noisy and it should not bounce around.
-If you tighten the belt check the amps before and after and the motor should not overamp.
+A properly tensioned belt should not significantly slip when starting; it should not be noisy, and it should not bounce around.
+If you tighten the belt, check the amps before and after.
+The motor should not over-amp.